mrgnlabs/marginfi-v2/README.md

 Integration tests for the on-chain marginfi programs are located under `/programs/marginfi/tests`.
 To run the tests, use `cargo test-bpf`.
 Be sure to use an x86 toolchain when compiling and running the tests.

+## Localnet Anchor Tests

+Build the program with:

+`anchor build -p marginfi --no-default-features --features localnet`

+You may also need to build the liquidity incentive program and mock program:
+* `anchor build -p mocks`
+* `anchor build -p liquidity_incentive_program -- --no-default-features`

+Run the tests:

+`anchor test --skip-build`